-The oldest city in the state of Georgia, Savannah is a major seaport as well as a cultural center.
+The oldest city in the state of Georgia, Savannah, is a major seaport and a cultural center.
 This charming Southern city features historic buildings and beautiful green spaces.
 Situated on the Savannah River, the city of Savannah is about twenty miles from the Atlantic coast and enjoys a humid subtropical climate.
 If you're looking for things to see and do in Savannah, don't miss these attractions.

 Enjoy a vintage afternoon or evening on a Savannah River riverboat cruise.
 These historic boats brim with old-fashioned charm.
 Cruising is a great way to relax while enjoying the sights.
 Tour the city's port and learn how it grew to become one of the most popular cities in the American South.